jdi-docs/jdi-light/source/includes/_documentation.md

      Given I open "Html5 Page"
      Then "Github Link" alternative text match to "Git.* JE*DI Link"

-(More examples are available in the Tutorial section (the link to the section is on the right))
+More examples are available in the Tutorial section.

 ```